lsd-so/internetdata/README.md

 **Note:** If you're running into confusing Zod-related errors, see this [related guide](https://zod.dev/?id=writing-generic-functions) on working with generic functions and Zod.

-4. Now you can effectively [pipeline](https://herecomesthemoon.net/2025/04/pipelining/) the distinct web data you're looking to retrieve:
+4. Now you can effectively [pipeline](https://herecomesthemoon.net/2025/04/pipelining/) the web data you're looking to retrieve:

 ```typescript
 const frontPage = await trip